 Field-hunting tip

-Look in sedimentary sandstone deposits country — that is the host setting where tyuyamunite typically forms.
+Look in sedimentary sandstone deposits country, the host setting where tyuyamunite typically forms.
 If you start seeing carnotite, vanadinite, malachite in float, you are in the right ground.
 Field specimens usually show a platy crystals, scales, or crusts habit, so train your eye for that shape before scanning the outcrop.